RahmadSadli/Deep-Learning/YOLOv3_TF2/README.md

 1. Download the "yolov3.weights", from:
 https://pjreddie.com/media/files/yolov3.weights
-to the folder weights.
+to the weights folder.

 2. Execute the convert_weights.py:

    python convert_weights.py

    Before testing, make sure that the weights have been converted to TF2 format.
-   The converted weights save in the weights folder.
+   The converted weights file is saved in the weights folder.

+#Testing
 3. For image:

    python image.py